Cremation Prohibitions

 ♱ Introduction to Cremation

-For centuries, the Holy Catholic Church forbade cremation, and denied Christian burial rites to anyone who chose to be cremated.
-The only exception that was allowed was for an extraordinary set of circumstances, such as in times of plague or other natural disasters that killed thousands of people at once.
+For many centuries, the Holy Catholic Church forbade cremation, and denied Christian burial rites to anyone who chose to be cremated.
+The only exception allowed was for an extraordinary set of circumstances, such as in times of plague or other natural disasters that killed thousands of people at once.

 Fr.
-William J. Devlin, S.J. writes in The Catholic Encyclopedia that pagans of the Roman Empire would burn the bodies of Christian martyrs intentionally to preclude their one day rising from the grave.
+William J. Devlin, S.J. writes in The Catholic Encyclopedia that pagans of the Roman Empire would burn the bodies of Christian martyrs intentionally, to prevent them from possibly one day rising from the grave.

-In centuries past, Catholics never burned their beloved dead, but instead followed early Jewish burial practices, as well as the examples in sacred scripture.
-It is recorded that in times of persecution many Catholics risked their lives to recover the bodies of martyrs to give them the holy rite of a Christian burial.
+In centuries past, Catholics never burned their beloved dead but instead followed early Jewish burial practices as shown in Sacred Scripture.
+It is recorded that in times of persecution many Catholics risked their lives to recover the bodies of martyrs so that they may have the Holy Rite of a Christian Burial.

 ♱ Catholic Church History